amfern/conveyor.js/README.md

 Never start game with tutorial or story, start it with gameplay and action, let the player experience the fun of your game before diving into the story

+Game should interact with the player though the game and not UI, UI shouldn't exist at all